JovingeLabSoftware/JovingeLabSoftware.github.io/_posts/2016-02-15-make-r-locally-with-cairo.md

   - R
   - shell
 published: true
-title: "Make R locally, with cairo"
+title: "Install R, pixman, and cairo locally"
 ---

 Need to install R locally, and want to be able to render graphics to file without X11 resources available?